BlasBenito/distantia/README.md

 </table>

-The computation of dissimilarity between two multivariate sequences requires several steps.
+The computation of dissimilarity between the datasets A and B requires several steps.

-**1. Computation of a distance matrix** among the samples of both sequences.
+### 1\.
+Computation of a distance matrix among the samples of both sequences.

 It is computed by the **distanceMatrix** function, which allows the user to select a distance metric (so far the ones implemented are *manhattan*, *euclidean*, *chi*, and *hellinger*).
 The function **plotMatrix** allows an easy visualization of the distance matrix.

 ``` r